quon-titative-biology/cLDM/Data/README.md

-This directory contains ths example data under the folder example_1
+This directory contains the example .tiff and .json under the example_data_1 folder necesasry to run the example process